wolfSSL/osp/socat/1.8.0.0/README.md

 - Test 309 and 310 fail even before for the port when linked with OpenSSL.
 - Test 402 "i2v function not yet implemented for Subject Alternative Name"
 - Test 459 and 460 "socat[292771] E parseopts_table(): unknown option "ispeed""
+- Test 475 wolfSSL handles DTLS timeouts internally.
+Setting so-rcvtimeo on the socket does not affect the timeout.

 The configure.ac was updated to have `[ ]` instead of `[]` because of autoconf's expected format with AC_DEFINE.